 If you have no credit score, it will be difficult to get approval for most types of loans and credit, so at a bare minimum you should have one open and active account that you pay every month.

-Other Factors that May Be Considered
+Other Factors that May Be Considered by Lenders

 Your credit score is important, but it doesn’t tell the whole story.
 Creditors and lenders will often consider other factors as well.
 Some of the most common factors that may influence their decision include: